One of the most common myths surrounding separation and divorce is that you need a lawyer – you don’t!

 Divorce using a lawyer

 There are circumstances where you do need a lawyer for a divorce or separation, usually where there are situations concerning child custody disputes and abuse.
+In the case, it is really important that you understand how to choose the right family lawyer for you.

 However, if this does not apply to you, it is important to know that a lawyer can only act for one party, so that often means engaging two lawyers (one for you, one for your ex), which doubles the cost and further reduces the share of net assets to be split.
 Lawyers also often pay (which means you pay) accountants and other financial experts to compile a list of your assets which further increases the costs you will need to pay.
 Recent studies show that the average cost of separation and divorce using lawyers is approximately $50,000 for each party.